-The significant governance issues for 2019/20 were identified through the review of the risks in the Corporate Risk Register for the year ending 31 March 2020, consideration of significant events and also review of the Directors' Annual Assurance Statements.
+The significant governance issues for 2020/21 were identified through the review of the risks in the Corporate Risk Register for the year ending 31 March 2021, consideration of significant events and also review of the Directors' Annual Assurance Statements.

-As stated above the two significant governance issues identified last year continued to be issues in the current year, Staff Resources and the Residual Waste Treatment Project..

-In addition, this year the other significant governance issue to report on has arisen from the Covid-19 pandemic emergency and the risks associated with the continuation of our normal operational services during the crisis.
+As stated above the three significant governance issues identified last year continued to be issues in the current year, Staff Resources, the Residual Waste Treatment Project and Covid-19.
+In addition, this year the other significant governance issue to report on arose from the risks associated with the continuation of our normal operational services during the crisis.